hyperledger/indy-hipe/text/indy-docs-repo/README.md

 # Drawbacks
 [drawbacks]: #drawbacks

+### Single Indy-Docs Repository

-The most significant drawback to indy-docs is that it would require maintainers, contribution from the community, and consistent upkeep.
+The most significant drawback to indy-docs is that it would require maintainers, contributions from the community, and consistent upkeep.
 While centralized documentation will help eliminate a lot of time spent onboarding users, the offset of time required to maintain it may result in more time spent on documentation.
 Whether this time is well spent is determined by the value that this documentation provides the project.

+### Read The Docs for Each Existing Repository

+Maintainers for each repository would have additional responsibilities to either (1) ensuring that or (2) delegating the responsibility of ensuring that consumer-facing documentation is up-to-date, which has been difficult **and is the basis for this HIPE**.
+Additionally, there has been a major push to have *one* location for new users to find their way, rather than multiple.

 # Rationale and alternatives
 [alternatives]: #alternatives